 Why You Need a ChatGPT App Framework

-What Is a ChatGPT App Framework?
+What is a ChatGPT App Framework?

 Think of it like the relationship between React and Next.js.
 React is the rendering library.
 Next.js gives you routing, server-side rendering, a dev server, and deployment.
 You can build a React app without Next.js, but most teams don’t, because the framework handles the infrastructure so you can focus on your product.